Seeing into Another World

 Ambati does not just go abroad for volunteer work; it’s a practice he consistently maintains here in our community.
 He and his colleagues at Pacific ClearVision Institute volunteer once a month with the Eugene Mission.
 They treat people with eye problems, and arrange for surgery if a patient needs any further medical attention.
 “We’re always looking to deepen our relationships with the rest of the community in town,” Ambati says.

 In his standard practice, Ambati estimates that he performs about 60 cataract surgeries a month, in addition to Lasik surgery, corneal transplants, and crosslinking for a disease called Keratoconus.
 The ClearVision facility cares for the full spectrum of eye disease, and is even running an clinical trial for crosslinking without epithelial removal with techniques to strengthen the cornea.
-“We are really proud to offer the leading techinques and the advanced technologies that we can here,” Ambati says.
+“We are really proud to offer the leading techniques and the advanced technologies that we can here,” Ambati says.

 He loves his work, and it often permeates into other aspects of his life.
 Ambati is an avid traveler, however he rarely travels just for fun, combining medical conferences with day trips.
 “I like to travel new places with my wife, but I think the last time we had a pure vacation was our honeymoon in 2015, but we make sure we have plenty of time to have some fun whenever we go to conferences.”
 Ambati says.